 Below, you will find answers to the frequently asked questions received by the Foundation from prospective applicants.
 Please review these FAQs before contacting the Foundation with questions.

 You may apply with one project per submission cycle.
-Applicants may submit for funding multiple times throughout the year but are only eligible to receive funding once in each calendar year.
+Applicants may submit for funding multiple times throughout the year but are only eligible to receive funding once per calendar year.

 Returning grantees must be in good standing with all required reporting submitted before new applications will be accepted.

-Your project start date should fall within a six-month window from the board decision date.
-For example, if you apply for funding in December 2016, you will be notified whether you have received funding on March 14, 2017.
-Your project must begin between March 15 – September 30, 2017.
+Your project start date should fall within a six-month window of the grant notification date.
+For example, if you apply for funding in December 2018, you will be notified whether you have received funding on March 12, 2019.
+Your project must begin between March 13 – September 30, 2019.
 If your project begins outside of that window, you should apply in a different submission period.
-If your event is ongoing (for example, a monthly series throughout the year) you may apply when is convenient for you.
-Please note, if you apply for an event that begins close to the decision date, you should be prepared with alternative funding sources should you not be awarded a grant.
+If your event is ongoing (for example, a monthly series throughout the year) you may apply when makes most sense for your project and annual budget.

-Artists and presenting organizations should use their own information and primary contact for the application.
+Individual artists and applying organizations should use their own information and primary contact for the application.
 If you are using a fiscal sponsor, you will find a section of the application to include the information for your fiscal sponsor.

 Yes, as long as you are applying as the same individual/organization you can use your existing user ID and password.